MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-print.md

 ### Examples

 1. Go to [Power Apps](https://make.powerapps.com).
-1. Select **Apps** from left navigation pane.
+1. Select **Apps** from the left navigation pane.
 1. Select your app or create an app from scratch.
 1. Select **Insert** from the menu and then select **Button**.
-1. From property list on top left, select **OnSelect**.
+1. From the property list on the top left, select **OnSelect**.
 1. Enter the formula `Print()`.
 1. Save and publish the app.
 1. Play the app.
 1. Select the button that you added.
-When you select the button, a default print browser pops up and allows you to choose from the available options to print or save it as PDF file.
+When you select the button, a default print browser pops up and allows you to choose from the available options to print or save it as a PDF file.

    ![Default print browser to print or save](media/function-print/functions-print-screen.png "Default print browser to print or save")

 ### Hide controls while printing

-To enable more customizable content, you can access the screen when the screen is printing in order to the change properties of the canvas app.
+To enable more customizable content, you can access the screen when the screen is printing to the change properties of the canvas app.
 For example, hiding buttons, or changing a form to view mode.

 From the above example, where you insert a button on the screen and when you print the screen, you notice that the button is also gets printed.
 To remove the button from the screen while printing, on the button’s **Visible** property add the formula `Not Screen1.Printing`.
 Preview the app and select the button.
 Observe that the button does not show in the content in the browser preview print dialog.

 ### Use a screen template

-An easy way to get started, is to use a screen template to size your print to the letter size.
+An easy way to get started is to use a screen template to size your print to the letter size.

 - Open or create a new canvas app.
 - Select **New Screen** and select **Portrait print** option.